 “I am not worthy of the least of all the mercies and of all the truth which You have shown Your servant.”

 How would you like to be a dental hygienist for a crocodile?
 That’s how the crocodile bird makes his living.

-Of course, you do need to know that the crocodile bird doesn't show up to do his work with any drills or needles.
+Of course you do need to know that the crocodile bird doesn’t show up to do his work with any drills or needles.
 He and the crocodile are on good terms with each other.
 After eating, the crocodile climbs the river bank and relaxes with his mouth open.
-The little crocodile bird enters the crocodile's mouth to clean up the scraps that are left.
+The little crocodile bird enter the crocodile’s mouth to clean up the scraps that are left.
 While the crocodile bird makes most of his living as sort of a crocodile dental hygienist, he also helps keep the crocodile free of pesky insects that lodge in his skin.

 The crocodile also receives one other service from the crocodile bird.
 Whenever the bird senses approaching danger, he gives his sharp warning call and flies off.
 The crocodile, now warned, can quickly roll over into the water where virtually no animal can get the best of him.

 This is but one of many unlikely cooperative arrangements that we find in the plant and animal kingdoms.
 Every one of these relationships speaks for a Creator and against the idea that either these creatures, or their cooperation, evolved naturally.
 Evolutionists have written whole books on the subject.
 Yet they don’t seem satisfied that they have explained how these relationships could develop through evolution.
 We agree that they have no explanation.
 Nor are they likely to find one as long as they deny a Creator who cares for His creation.